Vocal Summer School

 • Performance Classes

-• Participation in final concert held in the magnificent St Mary’s Episcopal Cathedral.
+• Participation in the final concert held in the magnificent St Mary’s Episcopal Cathedral.

 • Informal concerts by staff and participants

-• Fun and engaging evening activities including a walking tour of Edinburgh’s historic city centre and movie nights.
+• Fun and engaging evening activities including a walking tour of Edinburgh’s historic city centre.

 Course leaders